boulder-on/JPassport/README.md

 ```
 The most important thing to note here is the @StructPadding annotation.
 When a C compiler compiles a
 struct it will insert bytes of padding.
 It is critical for you to tell JPassport how much padding is either
-before or after a structure member.
+before or after a structure member (negative numbers indicate pre-member padding).
 There is no standard about what padding will be used in any situation
 so JPassport can't figure this out on its own (at least not that I'm aware of!).
+There are separate
+annotation values for different platforms (windowsBytes, macBytes, linuxBytes).

 The other important annotation is @Ptr, this lets JPassport know to treat the member of the struct as
 a pointer to another struct.